antpln/Knock-Knock/README.md

-### Python Analysis Prerequisites
+### Python Analysis Requirements

-The Python analysis component requires specific packages for mathematical operations and data processing:
+The offline analyser mirrors the automated C++ stages and relies on the following packages:

 #### Option 1: Using Portable Virtual Environment (Recommended)
 A portable Python virtual environment is provided in the repository for easy setup: